 3. Trinidad Scorpion Butch T (1,463,700 SHU)

 This cultivar of the Trinidad Scorpion is the pride and joy of Butch Taylor, owner of Zydeco Hot Sauce in Mississippi.
 Tiny, red, and sinister, this pepper has a little stinger on the end, characteristic of the scorpion peppers.
-The Scorpion Butch T is so spicy you have to wear safety gear to cook with it (that means masks, gloves, full-body suits — the works), and cooks have claimed numbness in their hands for up to two days afterwards.
+The Scorpion Butch T is so spicy you have to wear safety gear to cook with it (that means masks, gloves, full-body suits — the works), and cooks have claimed numbness in their hands for up to two days afterward.

 2. Trinidad Moruga Scorpion (2,009,231 SHU)

 The Moruga Scorpion, the first pepper ever to break 2 million SHU, held the world record for spiciness for several years and hails from, you guessed it, Trinidad.
 Each fruit is about the size of a golf ball and contains as much capsaicin as 25 milliliters of police-grade pepper spray.
 This is the spiciest naturally occurring pepper known to man, but, like the Douglah, it’s also famously fruity and flavorful.
 Fans recommend adding a small amount to any dish for an explosion of flavor, as well as the endorphin rush that accompanies the consumption of something that spicy.